microsoft/language-server-protocol/_specifications/specification-3-16.md

 	 * to ignore the `percentage` value in subsequent in report notifications.
 	 *
 	 * The value should be steadily rising.
 Clients are free to ignore values
 	 * that are not following this rule.
-	 */
-	percentage?: number;
+The value range is [0, 100] */ percentage?: uinteger;
 }
 ```